developed-by-will/argos-translate-srt/README.md

 ## ✨ Features

-- 📁 One-click translation of entire subtitle folders
+- 📁 Translate one or multiple .srt files at a time
+- 1️⃣ Works with multiple language model installations
 - ⏱️ Preserves SRT timing/metadata
 - 📊 Progress tracking with visual feedback
-- 🔍 Automatic language detection
+- 🔍 Automatic language code detection
 - ⚡ Fast subsequent runs after initial setup

 ## How to use

-1. Open `GUI.bat` and download the language model you will be using (download just one).
+1. Open `GUI.bat` and download the language models you will be using.
 2. Open `translate.bat`.
-3. Select the directory with the .srt files you want to translate.
+3. Select the .srt files you want to translate.
+4. That's it! 🎉

 Notes: